-The Board of Directors track land use applications and attend a wide range of planning meetings to stay abreast of issues that will or could impact Beavercreek residents — even those that happen outside our boundaries.
+The Board of Directors tracks land use applications and attends a wide range of planning meetings to stay abreast of issues that will or could impact Beavercreek residents — even those that happen outside our boundaries.
 Below are a few long-term projects that we’ve been monitoring, and we invite all residents to read the Citizen Involvement Guide.

 Beavercreek Road Concept Plan – 453 acres along Beavercreek Road that was added to the regional urban growth boundary by Metro in 2002 and 2004.